 Confusingly there are two Congos - the Democratic Republic of Congo (aka the DRC) and the Republic of Congo (aka Congo-Brazzaville).
 The DRC is the size of Western Europe, stretching from the Atlantic to Lake Tanganyka and lying largely south of the eponymous river - it was most recently called Zaire and before that the Belgian Congo and the Congo Free State (although Free it was not).
 Congo-Brazzaville lies entirely north of the Congo River and is approximately a seventh of the size of its southern neighbour.
 Both countries have limited, although incredible, safari opportunities within the planet's second largest rainforest which runs through them both.

-The Congo is a veritable wildlife cornucopia with such iconic endemics as Bonobo, Grauer's Gorilla, Okapi and Congo Peacock all surviving in the planet's second largest rainforest.
+The DR Congo is a veritable wildlife cornucopia with such iconic endemics as Bonobo, Grauer's Gorilla, Okapi and Congo Peacock all surviving in the planet's second largest rainforest.

 For the last quarter of a century naturalists and adventurers could really only look longingly in from afar - as a combination of political instability, a lack of infrastructure, deep-rooted corruption and centuries of commercial and colonial exploitation limited holistic development.

 Happily, we now appear to be on the cusp of a real change and while a visit to this incredible country remains challenging, it is no longer impossible - you can see a sample trip here.

 Several National Parks have survived the turmolt and are currently enjoying a new lease of life, foremost among them is the Virunga National Park, due to a combination of improved civil security and increased international interest.